7 Powerful Strategies: How to Accelerate ACL Injury Rehabilitation for Athletes

 7. Gradual Return to Sport-Specific Training

-As you progress through your rehabilitation, it’s essential to incorporate sport-specific training gradually.
+As you move through your rehabilitation, it’s essential to bring in sport-specific training step by step.
 This approach helps bridge the gap between rehabilitation exercises and the demands of your sport:

 • Begin with low-intensity, controlled movements that mimic your sport’s actions